Introduction to Neural Networks

 Looking Forward

-In the upcoming section, we’re going to start exploring neural networks.
-The goal for it is to create a neural network that can detect and classify digits correctly.
-To do this, we’re going to have to dive into the architecture of a neural network and how to train it.
+We’re going to start exploring neural networks with the goal of creating a neural network that can detect and classify digits correctly.
+To do this, we’re going to dive into the architecture of neural networks and how to train them.